 Baylor vs. Miami (FL) Women's Basketball Predictions & Picks - December 16

-Saturday's contest that pits the No. 10 Baylor Bears (8-0) versus the No. 24 Miami Hurricanes (8-0) at Frost Bank Center has a projected final score of 70-66 (based on our computer prediction) in favor of Baylor, who is a slight favorite in this matchup according to our model.
-Game time is at 5:00 PM on December 16.
+Saturday's game between the No. 10 Baylor Bears (8-0) and the No. 24 Miami Hurricanes (8-0) at Frost Bank Center has a projected final score of 70-66 based on our computer prediction, with Baylor securing the victory.
+Tipoff is at 5:00 PM on December 16.

-The Bears came out on top in their last outing 99-37 against Delaware State on Thursday.
+The Bears won their most recent matchup 99-37 against Delaware State on Thursday.

+The Bears head into this contest on the heels of a 99-37 victory over Delaware State on Thursday.
+The Hurricanes are coming off of a 75-70 win over DePaul in their most recent outing on Friday.
+In the Bears' win, Bella Fontleroy led the way with a team-high 14 points (adding 11 rebounds and one assist).
+Jasmyne Roberts' team-high 16 points paced the Hurricanes in the victory.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!